 Whether you’re looking for the perfect environment in which to start out seedling plants, or somewhere that you can maintain the optimal temperature control for your succulents throughout the winter, or even something that can house your exotics and protect them from the harsh weather conditions, most come right back to the good, old-fashioned greenhouse kits.

-But what do you need to know about greenhouses, and once you’ve learned those things, what type do you need to buy?
+But what do you need to know about greenhouses, and once you’ve learned those things, what type of greenhouse kits do you need to buy?
 Is there a benefit to the more-expensive types over the cheap ones?
 There’s a whole lot to learn, so let’s get into it!